shreyas-makes/ghost-in-a-shell/docs/spike-x5-ghostty-restore-fidelity.md

 | Tab title | Yes | `perform action "set_tab_title:..."` | Indirect, not a writable property |
 | Product-level label | Partially | map label to title override | No separate native label field in AppleScript |
 | Exact process state | No | out of scope | `R2` intentionally rejects this promise |

+## Outcome

+This spike is now resolved for v0.

+Ghostty restore fidelity is good enough to support the selected shape on macOS first:

+- windows, tabs, and terminals restore reliably
+- cwd and visible titles restore
+- partial failures degrade honestly
+- common nested split arrangements restore with convincing hierarchy

+The remaining boundary is narrower:

+- exact arbitrary divider geometry is still not promised
+- exact process resurrection is still out of scope by design

 ## Manual Validation Matrix